On Poland’s border with Ukraine, U.S. military helps plan for possible war refugees

 One of Koziolek’s neighbors, who owns a home elsewhere, has left the village and said she wouldn’t return for another three months.

-“Some people are afraid,” said Koziolek.
-But in the meantime, they are enjoying the new business.
+“Some people are afraid,” Koziolek said.
+But, in the meantime, they are enjoying the new business.

 So far, the number of people leaving for Poland has been limited.
 At the border crossings, commuters have continued to cross back and forth.
 Oleg Batz, 23, had spent the weekend at home in Ukraine, before returning to Poland on Sunday for a three-week stint on a construction site.
 He said if there was a war, he would not stay in Poland.